 Tip Three: Look for Double-Duty Vinyl Deck Accessories

-Side table plus planter or a bench with storage – any time you can get one addition to your vinyl deck area to take on more than one role you have saved yourself some space to help make the area feel bigger, as well as reducing clutter.
+Side table plus planter or a bench with storage – any time you can get a piece of vinyl deck furniture area to take on more than one role you have saved yourself some space.
+Additionally, it can help make the area feel bigger, as well as reducing clutter.

 Tip Four: Circle the Perimeter

-Arranging the primary elements on your deck (i.e. furniture) around the edges leaves more space in the middle, making it feel roomier.
+Arranging the primary elements on your vinyl deck surface (i.e. furniture) around the edges leaves more space in the middle.
+More space helps vinyl decks feel roomier.
 However, you might find that grouping your dining furniture at one end of your vinyl deck makes the remaining space feel bigger.
 Feel free to experiment!

 Tip Five: Create a Cozy Vinyl Deck Space

 When surrounded by large, open space, small spaces can feel even smaller.
 Try closing in part of the deck with an arbor and some climbing vines to add privacy and some shade.
 The same works to add greenery around the periphery – such as on the railings or in the corners.

 Adding more light to darker spaces helps small deck spaces feel larger.
 Find some eco-friendly solar lights, paper lanterns, or even tea lights inside of mason jars to increase the level of illumination.
-So can adding glass railing to let light through (and enjoy the view) – you might want to consider this if you are making a change to your vinyl deck.
+Adding glass railings to let light through (and enjoy the view) can have the same effect.

 Tip Seven: Add Color to Vinyl Decks

 A bit of color here and there adds more visual interest to a small deck space, so choose boldly-colored planters, cushions, or lightly-patterned outdoor rugs.